docker/docs/reference/migrate.md

 # docker/dtr migrate

-Migrate configurations, accounts, and repository metadata from DTR 1.4.3 to 2.0
+Migrate configurations, accounts, and repository metadata from DTR 1.4.3 to 2.0.
+Only available in `docker/dtr` version 2.0.x.

 ## Usage